Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Supporting Theory

-An important aspect of the algorithm is the need for label vectors.
-For communication networks and most modern data collections, there are typically enough labels available for each entity, such as intra-organizational group information.
-However, there are two scenarios related to label vector availability that may require modifications to the temporal encoder embedding method.

-Scenario 1 pertains to situations where labels change over time, such as when a vertex initially belongs to group 1 but is later reassigned to group 2 in a communication network.
-To handle this scenario, the method can utilize individual one-hot encoding matrices at each time step.
-However, the downside of using individual labels at each time step is that the embedding is now influenced by changes in both community labels and communication patterns, instead of changes in communication patterns only.
-In general, we suggest using the most recent label vector or the label vector at the reference time step.

-Scenario 2 pertains to situations where the label information is not available for all vertices.
-In such cases, one option is to set unknown labels as unused by assigning them $0$, which is a viable option when only a fraction of vertices have unknown labels.
-Another option is to use an iterative ensemble version \cite{GEE2} that initializes a random label vector, performs the embedding, and then applies k-means clustering to improve the labels.
-Alternatively, one could use linear-time community detection techniques, such as Leiden, Louvain, constant Potts model, or label propagation \cite{Louvain2008,Leiden2019, traag2011narrow, raghavan2007near}, to generate a better starting label vector at the benchmark time step.
-Once a reliable label vector is obtained, the method can be applied as usual.

-\subsection{Supporting Theory}
+\section{Supporting Theory}

 Here we establish the mathematical foundation behind the algorithm, under a conditional independent random graph model for the edges.
-All proofs are in the appendix.

 Specifically, we assume that each edge $A_{t}(i,j) | i,j$ is independently generated by a certain distribution of finite second moments.
 This assumption encompasses many popular random graph models, including the stochastic block model \cite{SnijdersNowicki1997, KarrerNewman2011} and the degree-corrected variant \cite{ZhaoLevinaZhu2012}, as well as the random dot product models \cite{HollandEtAl1983, YoungScheinerman2007}.
+All proofs are in the appendix.

 \begin{theorem} Assuming the conditional independent random graph model, the temporal encoder embedding converges to a conditional expectation.
 Specifically, for a vertex $i$ belonging to community $y$, we have that